peconomi/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am an Irish-Cypriot and currently a second year Ph.D. candidate in Economics at the University of Oregon.
+I am an Irish-Cypriot and currently a third year Ph.D. candidate in Economics at the University of Oregon.
 Prior to this, I have been affiliated with the Economic and Social Research Institute as a research assistant, University College Dublin as a teaching assistant and Trinity College Dublin as an adjunct research assistant.
-My research aims to focus on topics in international trade, particularly with respect to trade barriers and global value chains.
+My research aims to focus on topics in international trade, particularly with respect to multinational enterprises, trade barriers and global supply chains.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/EconomidesCV-May2021.pdf" "newtab" >}}CV{{< /staticref >}}.